 Well, the threshold amount refers to your total sales in the country, during any 12-month period.
 This can be a calculation of sales in the last twelve months, or a prediction of sales in the next twelve months — any rolling year-long period, past or future.

-But once your local sales do surpass SGD 1,000,000, then you may have to register for VAT and comply with all of the Singaporean rules around tax rate and collection, invoices, and filing returns.
+But once your global sales do surpass SGD 1,000,000, then you may have to register for VAT and comply with all of the Singaporean rules around tax rate and collection, invoices, and filing returns.
 Please contact Singapore's tax agency for more information.

 The registration process